sancarn/MapInfo-BLOB/src/README.md

 Returns the Blob descriptions for an open table or TAB/BLOB file as a readonly table.

+The data for the previously accessed table will be cached for use in further operations.

 #### BLOB_Add(ByVal sTOFN as string, ByVal ID as LargeInt, ByVal sName as string, ByVal sFilePath as string)

 Adds a BLOB to an existing table.